Money

 These aren't random or irrational decisions.
 They are influenced by different factors like social beliefs, economic considerations, and psychological effects.

-With a deeper appreciation and understanding of how poor people make decisions, we can learn what kind of help is needed that poor humans make better decisions for themselves.
+With a deeper appreciation and understanding of how poor people make decisions, we can learn what kind of help is needed so that poor humans make better decisions for themselves.

 The quality of food